Submit Article

 What Were the Facts of This Case?

-The underlying dispute arose from a written sales contract under which DBL agreed to sell 19,600 metric tonnes (plus/minus 10%) of prime steel slabs to DBM.
-The contract value was expected to be US$9,074,800, based on a unit price of US$463.00 per metric tonne.
-A key contractual term was the loading location: the goods were to be loaded at “any Port from K.S.A.” (the Kingdom of Saudi Arabia).
-The contract was governed by English law and provided for arbitration in Singapore in accordance with the SCMA rules in force at the commencement of arbitration.
+The dispute arose from a written Sales Contract dated 1 September 2013, under which DBL (the Claimant) agreed to sell 19,600mt (plus/minus 10%) of prime steel slabs ("the Goods") to DBM (the Defendant).
+The contract price was US$9,074,800, based on a unit price of US$463.00 per metric tonne.
+A critical term of the Sales Contract was that the Goods were to be loaded at "any Port from K.S.A."
+(Kingdom of Saudi Arabia).
+The contract was governed by English law and provided for arbitration in Singapore under the SCMA Rules.

 How Did the Court Analyse the Issues?